 The Advertising Standards Authority (ASA) has come under fire for weak and slow enforcement of advertising rules, and for being in the pockets of the ad industry, in a new report out this week.
 The hard-hitting report analyses data on complaints to the ASA, revealing that only 22% of complained-about adverts are investigated and only…Continue reading New report exposes failures of advertising regulator, ASA

 Too close for comfort – A look into the Advertising Standards Authority and the case for more controls on advertising.
-Watch the 60-second video Sign up for the Webinar Sign up for the webinar: ‘Junk food, fossil fuels and consumerism – how can we stop manipulative advertising?’Wednesday 14th April (date to be confirmed) 6:00 PM –…Continue reading ASA report – Too close for comfort
+Watch the 60-second video Watch the Webinar Watch the webinar: ‘Junk food, fossil fuels and consumerism – how can we stop manipulative advertising?’Recorded from a live session on 14th April 2021.
+00:00 mins – Why…Continue reading ASA report – Too close for comfort

 If you’ve been walking/biking/driving/existing around the streets of Leeds at night, you have definitely come across illuminated ads: either on bus shelters, big digital billboards, simple 6-sheet on the pavements… And have you ever stopped to think how much electricity is wasted on telling you what to buy and how to be?
 At AdBlock Leeds,…Continue reading The ads in Leeds consume as much electricity as … 3,300 people!

 Adfree Cities has written a template response to the CMA survey, to help you quickly and easily make a submission….Continue reading Competition and Markets Authority Survey on Misleading Environmental Claims